 |LP7||Human Impacts||Identify and map regions where human impacts likely play a significant role (e.g. road kill, urban centres) and liaise with relevant community & advocacy groups to mitigate negative effects.||Publication; compilation of best practices manual.||2020|

 Until recently, the enigmatic Fiordland penguin or tawaki, has been one of the least studied penguin species in the world despite being one of three penguin species on the New Zealand mainland.
-In 2014, the Tawaki Project stared a long-term research program on the species investigating the species’ marine ecology across its breeding range.
+In 2014, the Tawaki Project started a long-term research program on the species investigating the species’ marine ecology across its breeding range.

 |Milestone Number||Category||Description||Target Outcome||ETA|